"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 - diabetes; or

-Benazepril can pass into breast milk and may harm a nursing baby.
+Benazepril can pass into breast milk.
 Do not use this medication without telling your doctor if you are breast-feeding a baby.

 How should I take benazepril (Lotensin)?

-If you need to have any type of surgery, tell the surgeon ahead of time that you are taking benazepril.
+If you need surgery, tell the surgeon ahead of time that you are using benazepril.
 You may need to stop using the medicine for a short time.

-Store benazepril at room temperature away from moisture and heat.
+Store benazepril tablets at room temperature away from moisture and heat.